Disc film: Performance and market reception

+Halina cameras were rebranded by many popular retailers of the time (UK: Boots/Dixons).
+Mercedes-Benz and other car manufacturers supplied disc camera kits in vehicles as an 'accident recorder'.

-There were several different manufacturers of Disc film.
-Kodak produced films throughout the complete lifespan of the format, but 3M, Konica and Fuji also produced Disc film.
-While Kodak film was always eponymous, 3M and Konica made Disc film for many third parties, branded with the retailer's logo.
+There were several different manufacturers of disc film.
+Kodak produced films until 1999, but 3M, Konica and Fuji also produced disc film.
+While Kodak film was always eponymous, 3M and Konica made disc film for many third parties, branded with the retailer's logo.
 As with most photographic film, for such white-label products the country of manufacture provides the best indication as to the actual manufacturer.

-The film was officially discontinued by the last manufacturer, Kodak, on December 31, 1999, though the cameras had disappeared from the market long before then.
+The film was officially discontinued by the final manufacturer, Kodak, on December 31, 1999, with Kodak ceasing disc camera production in 1988.

 Legacy

-The 1983 "Minolta Disc-7" camera introduced a predecessor of the selfie stick - a convex mirror on its front to allow the composition of self-portraits, and its packaging showed the camera mounted on a stick while used for such a purpose.
+The 1983 "Minolta Disc-7" camera introduced a predecessor of the selfie stick—a convex mirror on its front to allow the composition of self-portraits, and its packaging showed the camera mounted on a stick while used for such a purpose.

-In 2012, Hèrm Hofmeyer in The Netherlands and Film Rescue International in Canada cooperatively developed a method to produce fresh disc films, and about 30 fresh B&W and colour discs were made.
-A detailed protocol on how to manufacture such discs at home was released in 2020.